-Staff are endeavouring to curtail the overall call on General Fund cash and this will continue for the remainder of the financial year.
+Staff are endeavouring to curtail the overall call on General Fund cash and this will continue.
 The following outlines the planned Council cost saving initiatives that will impact the Workforce:

-• Staff have been reviewing the Council's operations with the objective of reducing the Council's overall cost structure.
-As a component of this process a call for expressions of interest for a voluntary redundancy was made.
-As a result of this action an additional seven (7) positions (three (3) indoor and four (4) outdoor) have been made redundant within the structure over the last six months.
-This has resulted in savings of approximately \$440 000.
-In addition to this it is expected that further forced redundancies will be implemented in January 2015.
-The full impact of these staff reductions will not be seen until the 2015-1016 financial year.
+Staff have been reviewing the Council's operations with the objective of reducing the Council's overall cost structure.
+As a component of this process a call for expressions of interest for a voluntary redundancy was made in 2014/2015.
+As a result of this action an additional seven (7) positions (three (3) indoor and four (4) outdoor) were made redundant within the structure.
+This has resulted in savings of approximately \$440,000.
+The full impact of these staff reductions was seen in the 2015-1016 financial year.
+It is expected that another round of voluntary redundancies will be offered in January 2016.